A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: The framework

-where $J_1(E)$ denotes the low- to intermediate-energy component dominating at GeV and TeV energies, and $J_2(E)$ represents a second, harder component with a much higher cutoff energy.
-Both components are parameterised using the same functional form,
+where $J_1(E)$ denotes the low- to intermediate-energy component dominating at GeV and TeV energies, and $J_2(E)$ represents the second, harder component that becomes significant at multi-TeV energies and extends to much higher energies.